ice1e0/timelog/README.md

 timelog
 =======
-Timelog is a simple file reader for timelogs, similar to [ledger-cli](https://www.ledger-cli.org/).
+Timelog is a way to log your time in markdown-similar text files.
+A command-line tool is build to handle timelog files.
+Timelog is inspired by [ledger](https://www.ledger-cli.org/).

 &nbsp;